jonathan-odonnell/milestone-project-4/testing.md

     - Outcome: Pass

-7. Verify that when a user correctly enters a valid input in all fields and clicks on the add holiday button, the form submits, and the holiday is added to the database and the user is redirected to the holiday's details page.
+7. Verify that when a user correctly enters a valid input in all fields and clicks on the add holiday button, the form submits, the holiday is added to the database, the image is uploaded to AWS and the user is redirected to the holiday's details page.
 A toast also appears informing the user that the holiday has been successfully added.

     - Outcome: Pass